heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter7/README.txt

 Figure 7-7: Sample NegMax exploration [Makefile]

   This image was too large to include in the book, so it was redrawn/excerpted by hand.
+Convert into a PNG file to see information in full resolution (2,546px × 476px)

-Figure 7-8: AlphaBeta sample game tree
+Figure 7-8: AlphaBeta sample game tree (by hand)

 Figure 7-9: AlphaBeta two-ply search [Makefile]

   This image was too large to include in the book, so it was redrawn/excerpted by hand.
+Convert into a PNG file to see information in full resolution (1,186px × 484px)

 Figure 7-10: AlphaBeta three-ply search [Makefile]

   This image was too large to include in the book, so it was redrawn/excerpted by hand.
+Convert into a PNG file to see information in full resolution (3,853px × 656px)

 Example 7-4: AlphaBeta implementation